emmachollet/ComparSDMsQuantifOverfitSuppInterpr_DataPackage/README.md

 **Main script** (Directory: *R_scripts*/*)

+Set the working directory where the main script is.

 - `main.r` : Set up options for all analysis (CV, ODG or FIT).
-Automatically instal all R packages in the right version using `checkpoint` package.
+Automatically install all R packages in the right version using `checkpoint` package (with date 2022-01-01).
 Read in input data.
 Split the data and standardize the environmental factors.
 Define all models.
 Train all models.
 Save models outputs.
 Process all results and produce plots and tables.

 **Utilities** (Directory: *R_scripts*/*)